-1.3 Demo projects
+2.3 Demo projects

-There are three example projects available within django-comments-xtd:
+There are three example projects available within django-comments-xtd's GitHub repository.

-- 1. simple: Provides non-threaded comment support to articles.
-It's an only-backend project, meant as a test case of the basic features (confirmation by mail, follow-up notifications, mute link). - 2. custom: Provides threaded comment support to articles using a new Comment class that inherits from django-comments-xtd's.
+The simple project provides non-threaded comment support to articles.
+It's an only-backend project, meant as a test case of the basic features (confirmation by mail, follow-up notifications, mute link).

+The custom project provides threaded comment support to articles using a new comment class that inherits from django-comments-xtd's.
 The new comment model adds a title field to the XtdComment class.
-Find more details in Customizing django-comments-xtd. - 3. comp: This example project provides comment support to several models, defining the maximum thread level on per app.model basis.
+Find more details in Customizing django-comments-xtd.

+The comp project provides comments to an Article model and a Quote model.
+Comments for Quotes show how to use django-comments-xtd as a pure Django backend application.
+However comments for Articles illustrate how to use the app in combination with the provided JavaScript plugin.
+The project allows nested comments and defines the maximum thread level on per app.model basis.
 It uses moderation, removal suggestion flag, like/dislike flags, and list of users who liked/disliked comments.
-Comment support for Articles are frontend based while comments for Quotes are backend based.